g4wwh/scarf/source/accessing.rst

 STFC & Diamond staff
 $$$$$$$$$$$$$$$$$$$$

-Simply apply for an account using the application form.
+Simply apply for an account using the `application form <registration>`_.
 Nothing else is required.

 $$$$$$$$$$$$$$
 Non-STFC staff
 $$$$$$$$$$$$$$

-If you are not a member of STFC or Diamond staff you will have to tell us the name of your STFC or Diamond Collaborator and provide an ssh public key on the application form
+If you are not a member of STFC or Diamond staff you will have to tell us the name of your STFC or Diamond Collaborator and `provide an ssh public key <ssh_key>`_ on the application form.

 $$$$$$$$$$$$$$$$$$$$$$$
 Applying for an account
 $$$$$$$$$$$$$$$$$$$$$$$

 SCARF is only available for scientific and academic research purposes by STFC and Diamond staff and their collaborators.
-As such, in order to authorise you for access we need you to fill out an application form.
+As such, in order to authorise you for access we need you to fill out an `application form <registration>`_.

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$
 Logging in as STFC or Diamond Staff